Ceasar/Encyclopedia/src/adler_1966.rst

     and learn how to read the other way.
 In general, you will find the greatest help from those books which formulate the rules and exemplify them in practice. [#]_

 ..
-[19]
-    The process of translation from a foreign language into English is relevant to the test I have suggested.
-If you cannot state in an English sentence what a French sentence says, you know you do not understand the meaning of the French.

-..
 [20]
     Not all propositions are equally susceptible to this test.
 It may be